emankhadim/SynthAugmentX/README.md

 - Display augmented images side by side for easy comparison

 ## Installation
-1. Clone the repository: `git clone <your-repository-URL>`, then navigate to the directory: `cd SynthAugmentX`.
+1. Clone the repository: `git clone https://github.com/emankhadim/SynthAugmentX`, then navigate to the directory: `cd SynthAugmentX`.
 2. Install the required packages with `pip install -r requirements.txt`.
 3. Run the Streamlit app using `streamlit run app.py`.